Funding Intelligence

 IDEA governs how states and public agencies provide early intervention, special education, and related services to more than 7.2 million eligible students and adults (ages 3–21 years old) served under IDEA, Part B.

-Funds issued through relief stimulus packages such as the CARES, CRRSA, ARP Acts (i.e., ESSER I, ESSER II, ESSER III, GEER I, GEER II, EANS I and EANS II funds) and Other Emergency Funds when critical needs arise.
+Funds issued through relief stimulus packages such as the CARES, CRRSA, ARP Acts (i.e., ESSER I, ESSER II, ESSER III, GEER I, GEER II, EANS I and EANS II funds) and other relief funds when critical needs arise, such as health emergencies, natural disasters, and other emergency events.

 Federal PreK–12 education grants